livebook-dev/livebook/README.md

   * `LIVEBOOK_IP` - sets the ip address to start the web application on.
     Must be a valid IPv4 or IPv6 address.

   * `LIVEBOOK_NODE` - sets the node name for running Livebook in a cluster.
-Note that this sets RELEASE_NODE if present when creating a release.

   * `LIVEBOOK_PASSWORD` - sets a password that must be used to access Livebook.
     Must be at least 12 characters.
 Defaults to token authentication.